untitaker/mysteryshack/README.md

   of `client_id`s the user has authorized, and checks if the token's `client_id` claim is found in that list.

+* Mysteryshack violates the WebFinger RFC by returning bogus information for nonexistent accounts.
+This is done to prevent account enumeration.

 ## License